dodona-edu/universal-judge/README.md

 To evaluate a submission with TESTed, you need to provide a test suite and configuration information.
 This information can be piped to TESTed via stdin, but to make things easier, we will add the information to a configuration file in the directory of the exercise.
-In practice, this configuration file could be composed by the learning environment in which TESTed is integrated.
+In practice, this configuration file would be created by the learning environment in which TESTed is integrated.

 ```bash
 $ cat exercise/simple-example/config.json